ryo628/Exana/README.md

     For information about Pin tool kit, please check: http://pintool.org/
-    Here, Exana is verified using Pin tool kit rev 71313 for Intel64 linux on CentOS 6.
-(In this version, we did not support Pin-3.x and CentOS 7.
-If you would like to run on such environment, please let me know.)
+    Here, Exana is verified using Pin 3.4 rev 97438 for Intel64 linux on CentOS 7.
+(For Pin-2.x and CentOS 6, please use the previous version uploaded on Sep 2017.)

-* Unpack the pin-2.14-71313-gcc.4.4.7-linux.tar.gz
+* Unpack the pin-3.4-97438-gf90d1f746-gcc-linux
-* cd pin-2.14-71313-gcc.4.4.7-linux.tar.gz/source/tools
+* cd pin-3.4/source/tools
 * git clone https://github.com/YukinoriSato/Exana.git
 * cd Exana
 * make